Skip to content

 As a result, in one night alone, an average of one lantern about 150 insects burn up or perish exhausted.

-So in an insect-friendly garden, we should all try to Light pollution from the house or directly in the garden to a minimum.
+So in an insect-friendly garden, we should all try to Light Pollution from the house or directly in the garden to a minimum.
 This works, for example, with Timers, motion detectors or light sources directed downwards - preferably without blue components in the light.

 We've already talked about water.
-If you have a little more space in your garden, you can also create a real insect-rich biotope with a near-natural garden pond as a supplement or alternative to a bee watering trough.
-An oasis like this is especially appreciated by Dragonflies, bees, butterflies, pond beetles and mosquito larvae.
+If you have a little more space in your garden, you can use a near-natural garden pond as a supplement or alternative to the bee drinking trough, you can also create a real insect-rich biotope.
+Even a mini pond in a such zinc tub* is ecologically valuable.

 It has become a fascinating and fulfilling hobby for me to consciously make my garden insect-friendly.
 I learn something new every day - and can more and more the humming and buzzing of wild bees, butterflies, beetles and dragonflies.